timruffles/values/README.md

 assert( a == b ) // fails - based on object identity
 ```

-Values ensures that we can compare two value objects.
+Values ensures that we can compare two value objects based on their value:

 ```javascript
 var Point = vo.define("x","y");